33 Best Tips for Your Baby or Toddler at Disney World

 3. Choosing a Resort

 I highly recommend staying on property at Walt Disney World if you are bringing an infant, especially if you plan to go to the parks frequently.
 Staying onsite gives you more options for transportation and allows you to go and return from the park more easily.
 Disney resorts are also very well equipped to accommodate your little mouseketeer.
+For instance, you can use Lyft to order Minnie Vans, which will come guaranteed to have a car seat.
+However, they're only available inside the Walt Disney property.

 4. Suite or Balcony

 I also highly recommend that you stay in a suite or a room with balcony.
 Unfortunately suites are extremely expensive and balconies are only available at Deluxe and DVC properties (also extremely expensive).
+Suites give you more space, and balconies give you somewhere to relax when you’re nap-trapped.

 If that’s out of your price range, then (despite my recommendation) it might be worth considering staying at a suite or a condo that’s not owned by Disney.
 Sleep is a huge component of a good vacation, and the baby not being in your room (or worse, with your other kids) might be worth staying off property.